linhnph05/HCMUS-Scraper/README.md

 At first, I use Scrapy but then one of the page that I want to crawl has dynamic JS loaded content so I switch to Selenium.

 ## What I have learned:
-working with json, scraping static and dynamic content, how to overcome website's blocking objection.
+working with json, basic github ci/cd, scraping static and dynamic content, how to overcome website's blocking objection.